Skip to main content

 • Body language.
 Usually leaning slightly toward the patient and maintaining a relaxed but attentive posture is effective.
 This may also include mirroring, which involves matching the patient’s facial expression and body posture.

 • Vocal qualities.
 These include tone and inflections of the interviewer’s voice.
 Tonal quality may move toward “pacing,” which is matching the patient’s vocal qualities.
+Vocal qualities can be used to lead the patient.

 Negative attending behaviors include: